Revised Visiting Hours

 At times, the number of visitors may be limited or they may asked to leave a patient room, the hospital or clinic.
 A staff member will let visitors know when they may return to the patient’s room.

 |Specific Area||Visitor Policy|

-|Outpatient Surgery or Procedures||One (1) adult visitor may accompany patients for scheduled surgeries and will wait in available lobby space while the surgery occurs. |
+|Surgery & Surgical Preoperative Areas||One (1) adult visitor may accompany patients for scheduled surgeries.
+Visitors should wait in available lobby space while the patient has surgery. |

 |Post Anesthesia Care Unit – PACU (Recovery Room)||Parents of pediatric patients are welcome to visit in the Recovery Area.
 One (1) visitor may visit adult patients in the discharge area ONLY of the PACU.|